BrendelGroup/MoVRs/INSTALL.md

 programs are involved, typical installation can be scripted (as described) and would not take more than a few minutes.

-MoVRs relies on a number of bash, python, and R scripts that are placed in the [scripts](./scripts) directory.
-The python and R scripts use various packages that must be pre-installed on your system.
-Run the _xcheckprequisites_ bash script in the [scripts](./scripts) directory to see what is available.
-If packages are missing, you need to install them prior to running the MoVRs workflow (there are different ways to install python and R packages; if in doubt, ask your systems administrator).
+MoVRs relies on a number of bash, Perl, python, and R scripts that are placed in the [scripts](./scripts) directory.
+The Perl, python, and R scripts use various packages that must be pre-installed on your system.
+Run the _xcheckprerequisites_ bash script in the [scripts](./scripts) directory to see what is available.
+If packages are missing, you need to install them prior to running the MoVRs workflow (there are different ways to install these packages;
+if in doubt, ask your systems administrator).

 ## Finally